These essential mental health tips for writers will help you make your mental health a key focus area.

 The very nature of writing means we spend a lot of time thinking critically, working out meaning, and distilling that meaning over and over again until it makes sense on a page.
 As such, we spend an awful lot of time alone, pushing away human interaction and distractions, over thinking things to the enth degree.
 And that’s not healthy.

-Even taking one day a month to work in a co-working centre, to brainstorm with a buddy and/or to challenge yourself with a situation like an un-conference or a group work session can help give you the spark you need to make you feel more connected.
+Mental health tip: Even taking one day a month to work in a co-working centre, to brainstorm with a buddy and/or to challenge yourself with a situation like an un-conference or a group work session can help give you the spark you need to make you feel more connected.
 Seek out connections beyond you and the dog!

-2. What we see isn’t always true
+2. What we see in our freelance work isn’t always true

 Have you ever played that game as a kid where your parents told you to count blue cars on the road?
 Did you notice for weeks, even months, after that family holiday trip you noticed a lot of blue cars?
 This is intersection frequency- and what it basically means is that if something is highlighted to us for any reason, we start seeing more and more of it.